mainsail-crew/docs/docs/crowsnest/configuration/cam-section.md

     ...
     ```

-### **Example of an application**
+### **Example Application**

 A Logitech C920 camera has autofocus activated by default.
-To get a nice picture, manual focus should be activated.
-In Crowsnest you can simply specify these options in the config:
+For better image quality, enable manual focus.
+Specify these options in the config:

 <!-- TODO -->
 ```ini